oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

     - Click **Enable** and review to see the status as **Enabled** in the policies page.
 You may have to refresh the page couple of times till it reflects.

 6. Go back to **Audit Policies**

+    💡 **TIP:** Unified audit policies in Oracle Database define what database activities should be audited.
+They can be provisioned and managed from Security Central.

 </details>

 <details>